weikai0624/stock/wiki/celery.md

 # Celery

 ## How to Start:
-* celery -A backend worker -l info
+* celery -A backend.celery worker -l info
 ## Monitor:
-* celery -A backend flower
+* celery -A backend.celery flower
 * http://localhost:5555